 There are two forms of rabies immunoglobulin, one made from human serum (HRIG) and one made from horse serum (ERIG).
-HRIG is safer, but it may not be available where you live.
+HRIG is safer.

 Rabies immunoglobulin can cause a severe allergic reaction for some people.
 Always have epinephrine (adrenaline) available in case of an allergic reaction.

 Inject rabies immunoglobulin in and around the cleaned wound.